 Prizes?
 Yes!
-Top 5 student and non-student teams will receive the following prizes (per team).
+Top 5 teams will receive the following prizes per team.
+More information to follow.

-Top 30 teams in each tier will also receive swag bags and T-shirts.
-Please note that we will not be able to ship swag and prizes to participants outside the United States.
+Top 3 student teams will win at least $1,000, $750, and $500 respectively, regardless of where they place overall.
+Top 50 teams will also receive swag bags and T-shirts.
+Please note that we may not be able to ship swag and prizes to participants outside the United States.

 Interested in sponsoring?
-We are looking for sponsors wishing to recruit tech talent or promote their product/services.
-For more information, email email@example.com.
+We are looking for supporters looking to recruit tech talent or promote their product/services.
+For more information, please email email@example.com.

 A Capture-the-Flag event is a cybersecurity competition that is designed to teach and test a variety of different computer skills.
 There are different types of CTFs, but ours is jeopardy-style.
 Your goal as a competitor will be to solve solve a variety of security-related tasks by analyzing provided materials (a log file, an encrypted message) or breaking into a vulnerable application (an simulated online banking app).
 The goal of a competition like this is to learn, so you're expected to research and use the internet during the competition to figure out how to solve the challenges.